jina-ai/jina/docs/fundamentals/executor/executor-methods.md

 ## Exception handling

 Exceptions raised inside `@requests`-decorated functions can simply be raised.
-The Flow will handle it.
+The Flow handles it.

 ```python
 from jina import Executor, requests